Bitcoin Payments in Hotels & Hospitality | Coinsnap Guide 2026

 There is also a message field.
 Here the payer can enter a message or other information relevant to the purchase.

-The payment button is interesting for websites that want to sell individual products or services and for which a shop software solution is somewhat oversized.
+The payment button is great for websites that want to sell individual products or services and for which a shop software solution is somewhat oversized.

 How can I create a payment button?